SanderMertens/flecs/docs/FlecsScript.md

 Note how a scope is also added to the child entity.

-So far these examples show how to create named entities.
 To create anonymous entities, use the `_` identifier:

 ```c
 _ {